 Join this IG

-Nutrition exemplifies all the types of public health interventions and policy which need evaluating across the health field.
-The time is now ripe to grasp the opportunity of this new IG and to get actively engaged.
+Lifestyle exemplifies all the types of public health interventions and policy which need evaluating across the health field.
+The need for urgent solutions increases.
+Grasp the opportunity to get actively engaged!

 - Chair: Irene Lenoir-Wijnkoop (The Netherlands, France)

 - Contact with the HTAi Board: Iñaki Gutiérrez-Ibarluzea (Basque Country, Spain)